 It is important for the Buyer to determine whether a property is considered a historic property and therefore subject to a special assessment providing for tax benefits to the owner of the property or restrictions on alterations that can be made to the structure.
 These properties are listed on the National Register of Historic Places.
-For more information, click here.
+For more information, visit the Oregon Heritage State Historic Preservation Office website.
 It is important for Buyers to understand how to retain the tax benefits afforded to the property.

 The newest version of the Historic Property Tax Benefit Program not only reduces the benefit from 15 to 10 years but provides increased accountability on owners.
 Additionally, the law allows for a second 10-year renewal of the benefit only for certain improvements and only if the local government has not passed a resolution prohibiting the renewal.
 The lack of a renewal of the special assessment could result in a substantial increase in the new owner's property taxes.
 Failing to comply with the requirements and deadlines contained in the law could also result in an increase in property taxes as well as potential fines.
-More information on the Historic Property Tax Benefit Program including statutes, rules, and applications can be found by clicking here.
+More information on the Historic Property Tax Benefit Program including statutes, rules, and applications can be found on the Oregon Heritage State Historic Preservation Office website.